GreedlyCore/depth_template/README.md

 <img src = "Docs/gazebo.jpg?raw=true" width="70%"/>
 </p>

-ROS_VERSION: 1, Noetic
+ROS_DISTRO: Noetic

-Here you can see a workspace with all essential packages, other dependencies (if needed) you can instal via classic commands:
+This repo is a workspace with all needed packages, other dependencies you can instal via classic commands:
 ```
 sudo rosdep init
 rosdep update
 rosdep install --from-paths src --ignore-src -r -y
 ```

-you can run naive cartographer with:
+You can run naive cartographer with:
 ```
-roslaunch depth_gazebo main_diff_naive.launch
+roslaunch depth_gazebo diff_naive.launch
 ```
-you can run gmapping cartographer with:
+Also you can compare it with [gmapping](http://wiki.ros.org/gmapping) 'cartographer' with:
 ```
-roslaunch depth_gazebo main_diff_gmapping.launch
+roslaunch depth_gazebo diff_gmapping.launch
 ```
-(NOT WORKING YET) -- you can run google cartographer with:
+Also you can compare it with [google cartographer](https://github.com/cartographer-project/cartographer_ros) with:
 ```
-roslaunch depth_gazebo main_google.launch
+roslaunch depth_gazebo diff_google.launch
 ```
-you can run naive cartographer with omni wheeled mobile robot (have got some problems, unstable):
+You can do the same things but with omnidirectional wheeled platform, commands will be almost the same (still unstable):
 ```
+roslaunch depth_gazebo omni_naive.launch
+roslaunch depth_gazebo omni_gmapping.launch
-roslaunch depth_gazebo main_google.launch
+roslaunch depth_gazebo omni_google.launch
 ```

 ## Manual installation of packages & dependencies